Ryan Hall, Y'all: YouTube career

+Hall was inspired by a snowstorm in December 2020 to make a YouTube Channel.
+He posted his first weather video to YouTube on January 4, 2021.

 Criticism

 Hall has been criticized for some of his content and untenable statements, such as a video in 2022 claiming to forecast when exactly different regions would receive snow in the coming winter.
-Some have criticized his use of clickbait and statements that present certainty in a prediction when traditional meteorologists have been more cautious about forecasting a storm or system.
+Some have criticized his use of clickbait and statements that present certainty in a prediction when traditional meteorologists have usually been more cautious about forecasting a storm or system.
 Kim Klockow McClain, a meteorologist at NOAA and a team lead for the Behavioral Insights Unit says that flashy thumbnails like those used by Hall can dilute the message of the video and skew a viewer's perception of an event being more serious than it is.

 Charitable work

-In March 2023, Hall's subscribers raised $120,000 to help victims of the Rolling Fork and Amory, Mississippi tornadoes, along with supplies and meals.
-Hall established "The Y'all Squad", a 501 (c)(3) non-profit organization to provide relief to storm victims.
-Hall also created a third YouTube channel "The Y'all Squad" for his non-profit; here he periodically releases content showing how donations have been used to help victims affected by natural disasters.
-In May 2024, Hall's subscribers raised $93,000 after an EF4 tornado hit the town of Greenfield, Iowa.
-"The Y'all Squad" was able to help storm victims with supplies and meals hours after the tornado struck the town.
+In March 2023, Hall's viewers raised over $120,000 to help victims of the Amory and Rolling Fork, Mississippi tornadoes, along with supplies and meals.
+In May 2024, Hall's viewers raised $93,000 after an EF4 tornado hit the town of Greenfield, Iowa.
+Hall's charity, the Y'all Squad, provided supplies and meals to the storm victims.
+In September 2024, People reported the Y'all Squad collects between $30,000-$50,000 for each disaster which is used for food and emergency supplies and rebuilding assistance.
+As stated by Hall: “Whatever it seems like would be the best thing to do with $50,000, we just do that."
+In April 2026, the Y'all Squad gave away nearly 1,000 emergency weather radios for free in St. Louis, Missouri, ahead of a predicted severe weather outbreak.

 Personal life

 Hall currently lives in Pikeville, Kentucky.
-Hall is married and has three children.
+He is married and has three children.